ariusxi/full-repository-migration/README.md

 ## FEATURES

-- Clones respositories: Github, Bitbucket and Gitlab
+- Clones repositories: Github, Bitbucket and Gitlab

 - All branches includes